BigBahss/vscode-cmantic/README.md

 `Accessor: Getter Definition Location` and `Accessor: Setter Definition Location` in the settings control where the definitions of these member functions are placed (Inline, below class body, or in matching source file).

+### **Generate Equality Operators**

+With your cursor inside of a class/struct, `Generate equality operators` can be found in the `Refactor...` menu.

+`Generate equality operators` will prompt you to select what member variables to compare in order to generate `operator==` (`operator!=` will be generated as the negation of `operator==`).
+You will also be prompted for where to place the definitions of these functions (either 'Inline', 'Current File' or 'Source File').

 ### **Create Matching Source File**

-`Create Matching Source File` can be found under `Source Actions...` in the editor context menu.
+`Create Matching Source File` can be found in the `Source Actions...` menu.

 The `Create Matching Source File` command creates a new source file from a header by prompting you for a target directory and file extension.
 Target directories containing source files will be recommended based on their similarity the header file's directory.
 Additionally, C-mantic will automatically pick a file extension if all source files in the target directory have the same extension.
 An include statement for the header file will be inserted into the new source file.

 When creating a C++ source file from a header containing namespaces, these namespace blocks will be generated too.
 Check out the settings for various ways to customize this behavior, or to disable namespace generation.

 ### **Add Header Guard**

-`Add Header Guard` can be found under `Source Actions...` in the editor context menu.
+`Add Header Guard` can be found in the `Source Actions...` menu.

 The `Add Header Guard` command adds a header guard to the current header file based on `Header Guard: Style` in the settings.
 Based on this setting C-mantic will insert either a conditional `#define` block, `#pragma once`, or both. `#define` names are generated based on `Header Guard: Define Format` in the settings.

 ### **Add Include**

-`Add Include` can be found under `Source Actions...` in the editor context menu.
+`Add Include` can be found in the `Source Actions...` menu.

 The `Add Include` command adds includes to the top of the file from your current position.
 The command parses existing include statements to find the best position to add the new include.
 For example, if you're adding a system include (`#include <...>`), it will append it to the largest block of sequential system include statements in the file.
 Same for project includes (`#include "..."`).

 ### **Switch Header/Source in Workspace**

 The `Switch Header/Source in Workspace` command will open and switch to the matching header/source file cooresponding to the active file.
 C-mantic will only look for matching header/source files within the current workspace, which may offer better accuracy over other implementations.
 You can control whether or not this appears in the editor context menu with the `Context Menu: Switch Header Source` setting.

 ## **Language Server**